Help us to improve services for autistic people in south east London

 Background

-The Learning Disability and Autism Programme of the South East London Integrated Care Board (ICB) have been undertaking some work mapping services for autistic people across South East London.
-We have identified some key gaps which are priorities for further service development.
-We are keen to gather the views of autistic people, and carers of autistic people, to further map services and to understand what services should look like.
+The Learning Disability and Autism Programme of the South East London Integrated Care Board (ICB) has been undertaking some work mapping services for autistic people across south east London.
+We identified some key gaps which are priorities for further service development.
+We also gathered the views of autistic people, and carers of autistic people, to further map services and to understand what services should look like.

 How people were involved